amail/Magento-Installation-Script/README.md

 MageInstall.sh
 ==============

 Magento Installation Script.
-Shell script that simplifies the process Magento installation process and configuration.
+Shell script that simplifies the Magento installation process and configuration.